tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 ### Install

 In order to install the `imbalanced-learn` package, all of the dependencies must be satisfied.
-The dependencies list can be found below:
+These dependencies come packaged with every Anaconda install/distribution.
+The dependencies list can be found below for reference.

 * Numpy (>=1.11)